mrname/venison_for_centos/README.md

 About
 ============================
 This script is designed to automate the deployment of WordPress on a fresh (ve) server installation using an Nginx stack.
-It is an adaption the Venison deploy script written by TJ Stein:
+It is an adaption of the Venison deploy script written by TJ Stein:

 https://github.com/tjstein/venison